bogdan-marian/mx-simulator/README.md

   - adder.py modified to only use fiels in the current directory

 ## make run-java-broadcast-test
 This will run the java broadcast test.
+Run this on a machine that has jdk 17 o higher configured since the scripts to not configure it for you

 ## make docker-run
 This is useful for debugging.